mousegames/betterio/documentation.md

 ### offset in lseek
 reposition fd offset
 ### whence in lseek
-0 sets the fd to the the offset arg\n
+0 sets the fd to the the offset arg
-1 current location of the offset + the offset arg\n
+1 current location of the offset + the offset arg
-2 the sizeof the file + the offset arg\n
+2 the sizeof the file + the offset arg

 ## Function signatures